Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 Make sure you replace the correct UUID.

-Next, we run the following command to activate the swap partition:
+Next, we run the following command to activate the SWAP partition:

 ```sh
 [user@server_ip ~]# sudo swapon -av